Alan-Betty/alan-betty/README.md

 This is My Portfolio Website Where it took even the last two of my Non Existent Brain Cells This is the <a href="https://alan-betty.github.io">Link</a>

-# Skills

 - 💻 Software Engineer
 - 🌱 Lifelong Learner
 - 🚀 Tech Enthusiast

+# Skills
+- Programming Languages: JavaScript, Python
+- Front-end Development: HTML, CSS
+- Back-End Development: PHP, Python, JavaScript

 # Projects